 You’ll want a reel that you feel comfortable casting with, in order to vary your distances.
 Jerkbait fishing is a great way to cover a lot of water, so it’s great to have the ability to cast far.

-What To Look For in a Jerkbait
+Best Jerkbaits for Bass: What To Look For

 When looking to buy a jerkbait, probably the most important factor is the color.
 Most jerkbaits on today’s shelves have been designed to have the desired erratic action, so if you’re getting from a well-recognized brand - you’re almost guaranteed a good action.